 A character-driven story: Bernard is the center of the story, not his disease.
 That being said, he was not alone.
 The other actors of his life, his family, his friends, all took part in what defined him and helped drive the game’s rich narrative.
 You will have opportunities to connect with them, not only by talking to them but also by playing with them, working alongside them or simply sharing their passion.

-Episodic: The game will be broken down into 4 episodes, each focusing on a different aspect of Bernard’s life.
+Fading: The game will be broken down into 4 phase, each focusing on a different aspect of Bernard’s life.
 During his earlier memories, the disease will have little to no impact.
 Bernard’s recollections are clear, and he has no difficulty remembering them.
 The effects of the disease are only marginal.
 However, as the game progresses, the impact will become more significant to reflect the progression of the degeneration that first affects our more recent memories.
 Those effects will increase on all fronts, may it be in the game’s systems, the environment, the music, etc.

 Mechanics tailored to the memory: While the core of the game centers around exploration as the player ventures through Bernard’s memories, finding pieces of his past, some of them will also include mechanics especially tailored to the events of that memory.
 Our goal is to enhance the experience and uniqueness of that time in Bernard’s life as well as help the player connect with him by sharing his actions.

 Music: Each memory will have its own auditory landscape, giving it depth and texture the way only music can.

 Voices: The whole game will be voiced by actors hand-picked to play the parts of the characters filling Bernard’s mind.

 Folklore is a Montreal game studio who’s focus is to craft deep narrative experiences that resonate with players long after they’ve finished playing.